gustbenard/puzzle_KC/README.md

 # Puzzle Game KC

-Un jeu de puzzle mettant en vedette les joueurs de la Karmine Corp de l'équipe LEC!
+A puzzle game featuring Karmine Corp players from the LEC team!

-# Comment jouer?
+# How to Play?

-1. **Menu Principal**
+1. **Main Menu**
-   - Sélectionnez un puzzle parmi les 5 joueurs de la KC disponibles
+   - Select a puzzle from the 5 available KC players
-   - Les noms des joueurs sont affichés au-dessus de leurs images
+   - Players' names are displayed above their images

-2. **Pendant le jeu**
+2. **During the Game**
-   - Cliquez sur une pièce pour la sélectionner
+   - Click on a piece to select it
-   - Cliquez sur une autre pièce pour les échanger
+   - Click on another piece to swap them
-   - Le temps est affiché en haut à gauche
+   - The timer is displayed in the top left corner
-   - Utilisez le bouton "Menu" en haut à gauche pour revenir au menu principal
+   - Use the "Menu" button in the top left to return to the main menu

-3. **Victoire**
+3. **Victory**
-   - Une fois le puzzle complété, un message de victoire s'affiche
+   - Once the puzzle is completed, a victory message appears
-   - Appuyez sur ESPACE pour retourner au menu
+   - Press **SPACE** to return to the menu
-   - Appuyez sur ÉCHAP pour quitter le jeu
+   - Press **ESC** to exit the game

-# Structure des fichiers
+# File Structure

-- `puzzle.py` : Le code principal du jeu
+- `puzzle.py`: The main game code
-- `assets/` : Dossier contenant les images des puzzles
+- `assets/`: Folder containing the puzzle images
   - KC CANNA.jpg
   - KC YIKE.webp
   - KC VLADI.jpg